telefab/telefab-website/wordpress/wp-content/plugins/user-role-editor/readme.txt

 == Changelog ==
+= 3.7.2 =
+* 20.07.2012
+* SQL-injection vulnerability was found and fixed.
+Thanks to DDave for reporting it, look this [thread](http://shinephp.com/community/topic/little-bug-in-ure_has_administrator_role#post-819) for the details.

 = 3.7.1 =
 * 25.06.2012
 * Bug fix for "Fatal error: Call to a member function get_role() on a non-object in .../wp-content/plugins/user-role-editor/user-role-editor.php on line 185"